How are product teams approaching remote work and collaboration in 2021?

 What are you looking to accomplish with your products and features?
 You’re not doing work for the sake of doing work.
 You’re moving the needle on your business.
 Goals (or objectives) lets your organization know where the product is headed.
 These may be product-specific goals or business goals.

-While this view is great for organizations that move quickly, you’ll want to make sure your prioritization process rigorously keeps things on track.
-What can happen is that things in Later stay in Later indefinitely while new ideas that are disconnected from the long term strategy make their way into the Now or Next buckets.
+While this view is great for organizations that move quickly, you’ll want to keep things on track with a rigorous prioritization process.
+Otherwise, you risk having things in “later” stay there indefinitely, and ideas not aligned with your long-term strategy may make their way into the “now” or “next” buckets.